user-blank1/Pet-project/expense-tracker/part-1/README.md

       - [Design Link](https://www.figma.com/design/rLNUulPqnl0jhhnXeGDxEb/Expense-tracker?node-id=3-2073&t=ra9tjWdp5aVmkqRH-4)
     - **ExpenseTable**: Component for displaying expenses based on an already implemented `Table` component.
       - [Design Link](https://www.figma.com/design/rLNUulPqnl0jhhnXeGDxEb/Expense-tracker?node-id=1-3551&t=AyMjf1BcxpIwHBXC-4)
+      - If there is no data, then a message with an image should be displayed as in the [design](https://www.figma.com/design/rLNUulPqnl0jhhnXeGDxEb/Expense-tracker?node-id=1-3601&t=XWnEQbC9qTwXBf01-4)
+      - If there is no data and a request response is expected, then a [stub should be displayed](https://www.figma.com/design/rLNUulPqnl0jhhnXeGDxEb/Expense-tracker?node-id=1-3585&t=XWnEQbC9qTwXBf01-4)
+      - If there is initial data, but a new portion of data is expected to be loaded, then the [spinner](https://www.figma.com/design/rLNUulPqnl0jhhnXeGDxEb/Expense-tracker?node-id=1-3471&t=XWnEQbC9qTwXBf01-4) is displayed
   - Each component is documented with usage examples.

   **Technology-related requirements:**